istio/istio.io/docs/concepts/mixer-config.md

 ### Aspects

-Aspects define high-level configuration state (what is sometimes called intent-based configuration), independent of the particular implementation details of a specific adapter type.
+Aspects define high-level configuration (what is sometimes called intent-based configuration), independent of the particular implementation details of a specific adapter type.
 Whereas adapters focus on *how* to do something, aspects focus on *what* to do.